~> POW! <~

 In case of inclement weather,

-For information about the POW teen group, please contact Darren DeArment at email@example.com.
+For information about Teen Writers, please contact Youth Services Librarian Darren DeArment at email@example.com.

 Meetings are on the second Saturday of the month at the Pottsville Library unless otherwise announced.

 The first meeting of POW! was on Saturday, January 17, 2009.
-Ages of the group at the first meeting ranged from freshmen in high school to retirement age.
 The initiator of the group, Henry Dallimore, shared a short piece he had written while he lived in southern England.
 Members discussed what they heard (some envisioned themselves in a medieval forest, others at Hawk Mountain) and what they took away from his work.

 Aims and Objectives of the group: